lionwedel/lionwedel.github.io/_pages/about.md

   - /about.html
 ---

-This is a personal website - bleding professional and private projects, academic and non-academic publications.
+This is a personal website - blending professional and private projects, academic and non-academic publications.
 Feel free to reach out to me!

 Test second level header